-Students holding a nonresident visa will be charged an International Services Charge each term (\$100 for 2019-20, but subject to change).
+Students holding a nonresident visa will be charged an International Services Charge each term (\$170 for 2025-26, but subject to change).
 This fee supports the University's services to international students.

 Withholding Tax - United States tax law requires the University to withhold tax at the rate of 14% on scholarship and fellowship grants paid to nonresident aliens in excess of the cost of tuition, books, fees and related classroom expenses.
-Although a CDM "merit" Scholarship/Grant awarded to an international student never exceeds this amount, the University's accounting system makes an assumption that stipends are only given if other scholarship funds already cover tuition.
 Therefore, to avoid having stipends incorrectly taxed, a CDM merit award to an international student will be applied towards the student's bill.
 This means students should be prepared with adequate personal funds to meet out-of-pocket expenses at the start of the year.
 See here for more information.